UmamiAppearance/rollup-plugin-import-manager/README.md

 Creates a new module.
 Every selection method ([id](#id), [hash](#hash), [module](#module)) will get ignored if this key is passed.
 For the value set the module (path).
 Eg: `createModule: "./path/to/my-module.js"`

+#### `insert` <samp>[option for units]</samp>
+Type: `String`
+Default: `"bottom"`

+Additional parameter for [createModule](#createModule-options-for-units).
+If set to bottom, the file is analyzed and the import statement is appended after the last found es6 import statement (which is the default behavior if not set).
+Setting it top top will append the statement on top of the file, directly after the the description if present (this is th default if no other es import statement was found).

+#### `append` <samp>[option for units]</samp>
+Type: `Object`
+Default: `null`

+Additional parameter for [createModule](#createModule-options-for-units).
+Instead of inserting a fresh statement at the top or bottom of the other statements, it is also possible to append it after a specific other import statement.
+This works by passing a unit as a value.
+See it in action here: [Examples](#examples).

+#### `prepend` <samp>[option for units]</samp>
+Type: `Object`
+Default: `null`

+Additional parameter for [createModule](#createModule-options-for-units).
+Instead of inserting a fresh statement at the top or bottom of the other statements, it is also possible to prepend it before a specific other import statement.
+This works by passing a unit as a value.
+See it in action here: [Examples](#examples).

 #### `actions` <samp>[option for units]</samp>
 Type: `Object | Array[...Object]`
 Default: `null`